SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Sensitivity Analysis of SIP-F1 Metric

 As shown in Table \ref{tab:sensitivity_analysis}, the metric successfully induces a clear bimodal separation between different model "personalities": \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{First Tier (1.00)} Completely correct.
 Only models with extremely high reasoning capabilities gather in this region. \item \textbf{Second Tier ($\sim$0.4, Pink):} Represents the "Conservative" profile, where the model maintains high precision but incomplete recall. \item \textbf{Third Tier ($\sim$0.25, Blue):} Represents the "Aggressive" or "Gambling" profile, where correct selections are heavily penalized by the inclusion of hallucinations ($FP$). \end{itemize}

-\textbf{Mathematical Logic of the Bimodal Landscape} As evidenced by the shaded regions in Table \ref{tab:sensitivity_analysis}, the SIP-F1 metric induces a sharp scoring gradient that differentiates "cautious knowledge" from "reckless speculation."
-Under our selected configuration ($\Gamma=6, \lambda=0.6$), a model that provides a conservative partial answer (e.g., $|S_c|=2, \{TP=1, FP=0\}$) receives a stable score of \textbf{0.400} (Pink Tier).
-In contrast, an aggressive response that achieves higher recall but includes a single hallucination (e.g., $|S_c|=2, \{TP=2, FP=1\}$) is heavily penalized, dropping the score to \textbf{0.240} (Blue Tier).
-This inverse relationship between recall and score in the presence of false positives effectively prevents the "Reward for Gambling" common in standard F1-metrics, ensuring that the scoring hierarchy remains aligned with scientific integrity.
+\textbf{Mathematical Logic of the Bimodal Field} As evidenced by the shaded regions in Table \ref{tab:sensitivity_analysis}, the SIP-F1 metric induces a sharp scoring gradient that differentiates "cautious knowledge" from "reckless speculation."
+Under our selected configuration ($\Gamma=6, \lambda=0.6$), a model that gives a conservative partial answer (e.g., $|S_c|=2, \{TP=1, FP=0\}$) receives a stable score of \textbf{0.400} (Pink Tier).
+By contrast, an aggressive response that achieves higher recall but includes a single hallucination (e.g., $|S_c|=2, \{TP=2, FP=1\}$) is heavily penalized, dropping the score to \textbf{0.240} (Blue Tier).
+This inverse relationship between recall and score in the presence of false positives effectively prevents the "Reward for Gambling" common in standard F1-metrics, making sure that the scoring hierarchy remains aligned with scientific integrity.

-\textbf{Impact of the Hallucination Penalty ($\Gamma$)} The sensitivity of $\Gamma$ across varied problem complexities ($|S_c|=1$ to 3) demonstrates its role as an "epistemic filter."
-As $\Gamma$ scales from 1 to 10, the scores for any response containing $FP > 0$ exhibit a rapid power-law decay.
+\textbf{Impact of the Hallucination Penalty ($\Gamma$)} The sensitivity of $\Gamma$ across varied problem complexities ($|S_c|=1$ to 3) shows its role as an "epistemic filter."
+As $\Gamma$ scales from 1 to 10, the scores for any response containing $FP > 0$ show a rapid power-law decay.
 By setting $\Gamma=6$, we intentionally create a "Strict Penalty Gap" where the cost of a single error (hallucination) outweighs the benefit of completing the recall.
-This is particularly visible in the $|S_c|=3$ case: selecting two correct answers with zero errors yields 0.480, while selecting all three correct answers but including one error ($FP=1$) results in a significantly lower 0.300.
+This is particularly visible in the $|S_c|=3$ case: selecting two correct answers with zero errors yields 0.480, while selecting all three correct answers but including one error ($FP=1$) results in a notably lower 0.300.
 This design forces models to prioritize \textit{Precision} over \textit{Recall}—a core requirement for high-stakes laboratory decision-making.

 \textbf{Invariance Across Complexity Scales} A critical observation from Table \ref{tab:sensitivity_analysis} is the metric's stability across different question densities.
 Whether a problem requires a single choice ($|S_c|=1$) or a complex multi-panel synthesis ($|S_c|=3$), the Second and Third Tiers remain anchored at approximately 0.4 and 0.25, respectively.
 This invariance ensures that the "Scientific Personality" diagnosis—categorizing models as \textit{Wise}, \textit{Conservative}, or \textit{Aggressive}—is not skewed by the inherent difficulty of the task.